Broken Ankle: causes, symptoms and treatments

 Ankle reconstructive surgery

-Sometimes, your body heals bones or ligaments improperly, which could be caused by your bones no longer lining up properly or the tendons are not aligned properly, or are too loose.
-This can then cause more injuries such as chronic ankle instability and an increased risk of future ankle issues.
+Sometimes, your body heals bones or ligaments improperly.
+Your bones may no longer line up properly, tendons could be improperly aligned, or the tendons are too loose.
+Any of these can then cause more injuries such as chronic ankle instability and an increased risk of future ankle issues.

 The main goals of post-traumatic reconstruction of the foot and ankle are to: